Melhus Municipality: Transportation

 European route E6 runs north and south through the municipality, following the Gaula River.
 There is also a 3 km long stretch of European route E39 passes east and west in the northern part of Melhus between Buvika and Leinstrand.

 The Dovre Line also follows the river through Melhus.
 The following stations are located along the railway line in Melhus: Melhus Station, Kvål Station, Ler Station, Lundamo Station, and Hovin Station.
 The railroad goes through the Gulfoss Tunnel at Hovin.

+Hølonda Auto was established in 1923 and became the dominant bus operator in Melhus.
+It operated bus routes from Hølonda via Melhus to Trondheim, as well as within Melhus Municipality.
+In addition, Gauldal Billag operated through buses on the E6.
+Trondheim Trafikkselskap bought Hølonda Auto in 1996, through corporate mergers it ended up as part of Nettbuss in 2003.
+Since 2009, bus transit in Melhus has been organized by AtB.